ozantekin/Awesome-Hackathon/README.md

 - **Mapbox** - Easy-to-use maps and geolocation service with a generous free tier.
 - **SheetDB** - Turns Google Sheets into a REST API for quick MVP data handling.
 - **Mocky** - Tool for generating custom mock APIs.
+- **Mockaroo** - Mock tool to generate up to 1,000 rows of test data in CSV, JSON, SQL, and Excel formats.
 - **JsonPlaceholder** - Fake online REST API for quick prototyping and testing.

 ### **AI & ML**